jpignata/blog/articles/server-sent-events.md

 <script src="https://gist.github.com/3928474.js?file=publish.rb"></script>

-The only page of the application will be a small HTML page to setup the input tag to allow searches.
+The only page of the application will be a small, static HTML page to setup the a form to allow searches.

 <script src="https://gist.github.com/3928474.js?file=index.html"></script>